Nagasandesh/QuizApp/README.md

 # QuizApp
--> This is a basic Quiz app which is made purely using JS.
+-> This is a basic Quiz app which is made purely using Node.js

 -> It is a multiLevel Quiz and the questions are related to Current Affairs.